SpeculativeCoder/UnrealEngine-HTML5-ES3/README.md

 ### Caveats / Known Issues

+There are some issues with the HTML5 plugin (some already existed, some are new in this fork):
 - Only Development, Testing, and Shipping packaging is supported.
 Debug/DebugGame packaging is not supported.
-- In the ES3 branch, [stationary directional light does not properly cast dynamic shadows from moveable meshes](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-the-game-with-the-es3-branch-you-notice-that-stationary-directional-light-is-not-casting-dynamic-shadows).
-For now you could either work without these shadows or switch to moveable directional light (which does cast shadows but with worse quality).
+- Currently, in the ES3 branch, [stationary directional lights do not properly cast dynamic shadows](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-the-game-with-the-es3-branch-you-notice-that-stationary-directional-light-is-not-casting-dynamic-shadows).
+For now you could either work without these shadows or switch to moveable directional light (which does work but has worse quality).
-- In both ES2 and ES3 branches, HTML5 multithreading only works for Development builds and may have subtle issues.
-Test/Shipping has graphical corruption / black screen.
+- HTML5 multithreading only works for Development builds and may have subtle issues.
+Test/Shipping can't used at the moment as it renders a black screen.
 Single-threaded should be used to avoid this issue (make sure **Project Settings -> HTML5 -> Emscripten -> Multithreading support** is set to **False**).
+- Mobile MSAA is not supported and [must be disabled in your project or you will see an error when running the HTML5 client](https://github.com/SpeculativeCoder/UnrealEngine-HTML5-ES3/blob/main/TROUBLESHOOTING.md#when-running-game-you-see-in-browser-console-an-error-with-assertion-failed-regarding-multisampled-textures).
+- Currently, Safari mouse sensitivity is dramatically different to Firefox/Chrome-based.
+This is likely due to how Safari reports mouse movementX - see [MDN](https://developer.mozilla.org/en-US/docs/Web/API/MouseEvent/movementX) and associated [bug](https://github.com/w3c/pointerlock/issues/42).
+- Video playing, and likely anything related to Unreal [Media Framework](https://docs.unrealengine.com/4.27/en-US/WorkingWithMedia/IntegratingMedia/MediaFramework/) does not work.

+For all features you may wish to use, a good rule of thumb is: anything that didn't work in ES2 likely won't work in the ES3 fork, except maybe some graphical features which specifically needed ES3.
+Anything that needs compute shaders won't work as that isn't supported in WebGL1 or WebGL2.

+See [TROUBLESHOOTING](TROUBLESHOOTING.md) for more detail on typical issues / troubleshooting / workarounds.

 ## Git Repository / Branches